jamesdickson6/sauce/README.md

 ### sauce
-This command really just masquerades as ''cap'',
+This command really just masquerades as **cap**,
-It creates tasks based on the .sauce directories it finds beneath the current directory.
+It creates tasks based on the *.sauce* files it finds beneath the current directory.
+It will search 3 levels deep.

 ## Recipes